Structural Reductions and Stutter Sensitive Properties: Application to Verification

 From the point of view of LTL verification with a state-based logic, executions of a system (also called \emph{runs}) are seen as infinite words over the alphabet $\Sigma=2^{\AP}$, where $\AP$ is a set of atomic propositions that may be true or false in each state.
 So each symbol in a run gives the truth value of all of the atomic propositions in that state of the execution, and each time an action happens we progress in the run to the next symbol.
-Some actions of the system update the truth value of atomic propositions, but some actions can leave them unchanged which corresponds to stuttering.
+Some actions of the system update the truth value of atomic propositions, but some actions can leave them unchanged, which corresponds to stuttering.

 \begin{defi} [Kripke Structure Syntax] Let $\AP$ designate a set of atomic propositions.
-A Kripke structure $\KS_\AP=\tuple{S,R,\lambda,s_0}$ over $\AP$ is a tuple where $S$ is the set of states, $R \subseteq S \times S$ is the transition relation, $\lambda: S \mapsto 2^\AP$ is the state labeling function, and $s_0 \in S$ is the initial state. \end{defi} \begin{defi}[Kripke Structure Semantics] The language $\lang(\KS_\AP)$ of a Kripke structure $\KS_\AP$ is defined over the alphabet $2^\AP$.
+A Kripke structure $\KS_\AP=\tuple{S,R,\lambda,s_0}$ over $\AP$ is a tuple where $S$ is the set of states, $R \subseteq S \times S$ is the transition relation, $\lambda: S \rightarrow 2^\AP$ is the state labeling function, and $s_0 \in S$ is the initial state. \end{defi} \begin{defi}[Kripke Structure Semantics] The language $\lang(\KS_\AP)$ of a Kripke structure $\KS_\AP$ is defined over the alphabet $2^\AP$.
 It contains all runs of the form $r=\lambda(s_0) \lambda(s_1) \lambda(s_2)\ldots$ where $s_0$ is the initial state of $\KS_\AP$ and $\forall i \in \nat$, either $(s_i,s_{i+1}) \in R$, or if $s_i$ is a deadlock state such that $\forall s' \in S, (s_i,s') \not\in R$ then $s_{i+1}=s_i$. \end{defi}

 All system executions are considered maximal, so that they are represented by infinite runs.
-If the system can deadlock or terminate in some way, we can extend these finite words by an $\omega$ stutter on the last symbol of the word to obtain a run.
+If the system can deadlock or terminate in some way, we can extend these finite words by an infinite stutter on the last symbol of the word to obtain a run.

 \textbf{Example.} Subfigure (1) of Figure~\ref{fig:example} depicts a program where each thread ($\alpha$ and $\beta$) has three reachable positions (we consider that each instruction is atomic).
-In this example we consider that the logic only observes two atomic propositions $p$ (true when $x=0$) and $q$ (true when $y=0$).
+In this example we assume that the only observable atomic propositions are $p$ (true when $x=0$) and $q$ (true when $y=0$).
 The variable $z$ is not observed.